hossamelshamyy/Problem-Solving/README.md

 # Problem-Solving

+Solutions of some Code forces problem i solved

+## Tips and tricks
-### Make priority queue of type vector and arrange based on specific element of the vector
+#### Make priority queue of type vector and arrange based on specific element of the vector

 ```C++
 // How to compare elements